coleifer/peewee/docs/peewee/api.rst

    :param subqueries: One or more models or :class:`ModelSelect` queries
        to eagerly fetch.
    :param prefetch_type: Query type to use for the subqueries.
    :return: a list of models with selected relations prefetched.
+When called
+       with no subqueries returns ``sq`` unmodified.

    Eagerly fetch related objects, allowing efficient querying of multiple tables when a 1-to-many relationship exists.
 The prefetch type changes how